How Much Does it Cost to Contest a Will?

 One of our specialist Contentious Probate Solicitors will talk through all your funding options with you in detail so you can be clear exactly what you’ll pay.
 We can even discuss the option to work through your claim in ‘stages’.
 You could pay an amount to get to one part of the process and then you can make an informed decision on whether you want to continue to the next stage of the process, depending on how much it will cost.

-If you think you have a valid claim to challenge a Will, call us for free initial legal advice, and a discussion about your options to fund your claim.
+If you think you have a valid claim to challenge a Will, call us for a discussion about your options to fund your claim.

 We're happy to help